zslucky/awesome-AI-books/README.md

   - [Laplacian Eigenmaps](http://web.cse.ohio-state.edu/~belkin.8/papers/LEM_NC_03.pdf) - Laplacian Eigenmaps for Dimensionality Reduction and Data Representation
   - [Sammon Mapping](http://homepages.inf.ed.ac.uk/rbf/CVonline/LOCAL_COPIES/AV0910/henderson.pdf) (**Non-linear**) - Sammon mapping is designed to minimise the differences between corresponding inter-point distances in the two spaces

+## Distributed training
+- [Horovod](https://github.com/horovod/horovod#usage) - Horovod is a distributed training framework for TensorFlow, Keras, PyTorch, and MXNet.
+The goal of Horovod is to make distributed Deep Learning fast and easy to use.